|Ordered||16 Jul 1937|

 The boat was sunk while at anchor off Bjerkvik and was hit a 350-pound bomb while also being hit with machine-gun fire.
 The survivors managed to make a free ascent to the surface.
 They were picked up from the water by men from the German mountain troops and the crew adapted their Edelweiss emblem when taking over the new U-124 in June.

-The wreck was raised in 1957 and was intended to be scrapped but the boat sank in tow somewhere along the cost of Helgeland, Norway.
+The wreck was raised on 7 August 1957 and later scrapped in Sandnessjøen, Helgeland, Norway.

 Men lost from U-boats